How Much Internet Speed Do I Need?

 Streaming, gaming, calling, and surfing the internet simultaneously from 5+ devices.

-You need around 30 Mbps internet speed to use the internet without frustrating loading times or buffering.
+You need around 30 Mbps download speed to use the internet without frustrating loading times or buffering.
 Some internet users don’t need as much, while others require faster speeds to accommodate more activity and more devices on their home network.
-But 30 Mbps is relatively fast for a small household and modest internet needs.
+However, 30 Mbps is relatively fast for a small household with modest internet needs.

 How many people use your internet?

-If you live in a household with multiple people, aim to have at least 5–10 Mbps speeds for every individual who regularly uses your internet.
-So if you live with three other people, then 40 Mbps would be ideal.
+If you live in a household with multiple people, aim to have at least 5–10 Mbps speeds for everyone who regularly uses your internet.
+So, if you live with three other people, then 40 Mbps would be ideal.

-Your internet speed is heavily impacted by the number of people signed onto your internet network.
-It boils down to the sheer volume of internet consumption: if everybody’s using their devices, you’ll have more devices total on your home network, which takes up a larger portion of your total speed.
+Your internet speed is impacted by the number of people signed onto your internet network.
+It boils down to the sheer volume of internet consumption: if everybody’s using the internet, you’ll have more devices on your home network, which takes up a larger portion of your total speed.

 Where can I find fast internet?